rodrigoaraujorosa/gettingcleaningdataproject/README.md

 This guide explains how the R script of the project was implemented and the steps that were performed to get the final result.
 It is divided as follows:

-* Downloading and extracting data files (additional)
+* Downloading and extracting data files
 * Created the R Script run_analisys for the project:
   * Step 1 - Merging the training and the test sets to create one data set
   * Step 2 - Extracting only the measurements on the mean and standard deviation for each measurement